Beautiful kava plants growing in their natural Pacific Island environment

 📍 Vanuatu (Northern islands)

-Potent analgesic and sedative effects – traditionally used to relieve aches (considered “strong medicine”) .
+Potent analgesic and sedative effects – traditionally used to relieve aches (considered “strong medicine”) d-pharmaa12007.weebly.com .

 Rare